makeruniverse/docs/docs/index.md

 ## Guided Projects

 HPI Students created intruiging prototypes that you can re-build by following our guided tutorials - you can start anytime and at your own pace!
-Start with a small project and get to know the tools.
+Start with a small project.

 [256 Pixels Project](./projects/256-pixels-project.md)